Rafael Septién: New Orleans Saints

-Septién was selected by the New Orleans Saints in the tenth round (258th overall) of the 1977 NFL draft, but was waived on August 31.
+Septién was selected by the New Orleans Saints in the tenth round (258th overall) of the 1977 NFL draft.
+He was waived on August 31.

 Los Angeles Rams

 On September 16, 1977, Septién was signed as a free agent by the Los Angeles Rams.
 He made 18 out of 30 field goals; his 60% average ranked fourth best in the NFC and he was named to the All-rookie team.
 On August 28, 1978, Septién was released after the final pre-season game to make room for third round draft choice Frank Corral, who would go on to have a standout rookie year.